 - Active Aeroelastic Wing: This Air Force Research Laboratory-funded project demonstrated roll control provided by active control of wing flexibility on a modified F/A-18 at transonic and supersonic speeds – a modern high-tech outgrowth of the "wing warping" technique used by the Wright brothers to maneuver their first aircraft.

-- Space Shuttle support: NASA Dryden supported NASA's human space flight program as a primary and later an alternate landing site for the space shuttle orbiters for more than 30 years.
-Dryden was the site of 54 space shuttle landings beginning with the first orbital flight in April 1981, with the last being the landing of shuttle orbiter Discovery at the end of mission STS-128 in September 2009.
+- Space Shuttle support: NASA Dryden supported NASA's human space flight program as a primary and later an alternate landing site for the Space Shuttle orbiters for more than 30 years.
+Dryden was the site of 54 Space Shuttle landings beginning with the first orbital flight in April 1981, with the last being the landing of shuttle orbiter Discovery at the end of mission STS-128 in September 2009.
 After an Edwards landing, orbiters were serviced at Dryden in preparation for ferry flights back to Kennedy Space Center in Florida atop one of NASA's two modified Boeing 747 Shuttle Carrier Aircraft.
 Dryden was also the site of the approach-and-landing tests of the prototype shuttle orbiter Enterprise in 1977.

 Along with research and support aircraft, Dryden assets include a high-temperature and loads calibration laboratory; aircraft flight instrumentation capability; a flow visualization facility to study airflow patterns; a data analysis facility to process flight research data; and remotely piloted vehicle flight research expertise.
 Dryden's Research Aircraft Integration Facility simultaneously checks aircraft flight controls, avionics, electronics and other systems and houses Dryden's flight research aircraft simulators.
 The only facility of its type in NASA, the facility is designed to accelerate and enhance systems integration and preflight checks on research aircraft.

-From a handful of engineers who established the center in the late 1940s, Dryden now employs more than 1,200 government and contractor personnel at its two campuses at Edwards Air Force Base and Palmdale, Calif.
+From a handful of engineers who established the center in the late 1940s, Dryden now employs more than 1,200 government and contractor personnel at its two campuses at Edwards Air Force Base and Palmdale, CA.